princeleeee/ChP-Seg/README.md

 # Choroid plexus (ChP) segmentation pipeline for T1-weighted magnetic resonance images
+**Updated on August 3, 2025.**
+This pipeline was enhanced in the [paper](https://doi.org/10.1016/j.neuroimage.2025.121392) published at **NeuroImage**.

-This is the pipeline which proposed in the [paper](https://doi.org/10.1186/s12987-024-00554-4) published at *Fluids and Barriers of the CNS*.
+This is the pipeline which proposed in the [paper](https://doi.org/10.1186/s12987-024-00554-4) published at **Fluids and Barriers of the CNS**.
 In this repository, we offer two methods to execute the ChP segmentation pipeline.
 One method involves directly executing the Python code, while the other method utilizes Docker.
 ![alt text](demo/pipeline.png)

 ---